Data Science Curriculum & Specializations for Online Part-time Program

 MSDS 432-DL Foundations of Data Engineering

-This course introduces data engineering concepts and technologies.
-It reviews design principles, development processes, and management of information systems with a focus on containerized microservices and cloud-native applications.
-The course reviews data exchange formats, concurrency control of interacting processes, data communication protocols, standards for designing application programming interfaces, distributed processing, and information systems architecture.
-Students learn about the automated deployment and scaling of batch, interactive, and streaming data pipelines.
-They learn how to design, implement, and maintain data-intensive applications in cloud and on-premises environments.
+This course introduces data engineering concepts and technologies relevant to development and operations (DevOps).
+It reviews design principles and development processes for data pipelines in analytics applications, focusing on containerized microservices and cloud-native applications.
+It reviews data exchange formats, process concurrency control, communication protocols, application programming interfaces, distributed processing, and systems architecture.
+Students learn about automated deployment and scaling of batch, interactive, and streaming data pipelines.
+They learn how to design, implement, and maintain applications in cloud and on-premises environments.
 This is a programming-intensive course that includes a full-stack development project.

 This is a required course for the Data Engineering Specialization.

-Prerequisites: (1) MSDS 400-DL Math for Data Scientists and (2) MSDS 420-DL Database Systems and Data Preparation or CIS 417 Database Systems Design.
+Prerequisites: (1) MSDS 400 Math for Modelers and (2) MSDS 420 Database Systems or CIS 417 Database Systems Design.

 This is a required course for the Data Engineering specialization.

-Recommended prior courses: (1) MSDS 432-DL Foundations of Data Engineering and (2) MSDS 422-DL Practical Machine Learning or CIS 435 Practical Data Science Using Machine Learning.
+Recommended prior courses: (A) MSDS 431-DL Data Engineering with Go, (B) MSDS 432-DL Foundations of Data Engineering, and (C) MSDS 422-DL Practical Machine Learning or CIS 435 Practical Data Science Using Machine Learning.

-Prerequisites: (1) MSDS 400-DL Math for Data Scientists and (2) MSDS 420-DL Database Systems and Data Preparation or CIS 417 Database Systems Design.
+Prerequisites: (1) MSDS 400 Math for Modelers and (2) MSDS 420 Database Systems or CIS 417 Database Systems Design.

 MSDS 436-DL Analytics Systems Engineering

 This course introduces design principles and best practices for implementing large-scale systems for data ingestion, processing, storage, and analytics.
-Students learn about cloud-based computer architecture and scalable systems for data science.
-They evaluate performance and resource utilization in batch, interactive, and streaming environments.
-Students review protocols for application programming interfaces.
-They compare data models, resource requirements, and performance of applications implemented with relational versus graph database systems.
+Students learn about cloud-based computing, including infrastructure-, platform-, software-, and database-as-a-service systems for data science.
+They evaluate system performance and resource utilization in batch, interactive, and streaming environments.
+They create and run performance benchmarks comparing browser-based and desktop applications.
+The evaluate key-value stores, relational, document, graph, and graph-relational databases.

-Prerequisites: (1) MSDS 420-DL Database Systems and Data Preparation or CIS 417 Database Systems Design and Implementation and (2) MSDS 422-DL Practical Machine Learning or CIS 435 Practical Data Science Using Machine Learning.
+Prerequisites: (1) MSDS 420 Database Systems or CIS 417 Database Systems Design and Implementation and (2) MSDS 422 Practical Machine Learning or CIS 435 Practical Data Science Using Machine Learning.

-Prior to fall 2020, this course was titled Application Engineering for Real-Time Analytics.
+*Prior to spring 2025, this course was titled Marketing Analytics.

-Recommended prior courses: MSDS 410-DL Supervised Learning Methods and MSDS 411-DL Unsupervised Learning Methods.
+Recommended prior courses: MSDS 410 Supervised Learning Methods and MSDS 411 Unsupervised Learning Methods.

-Prerequisites: (1) MSDS 420-DL Database Systems and Data Preparation or CIS 417 Database Systems Design and Implementation and (2) MSDS 422-DL Practical Machine Learning or CIS 435 Practical Data Science Using Machine Learning.
+Prerequisites: (1) MSDS 420 Database Systems or CIS 417 Database Systems Design and Implementation and (2) MSDS 422 Practical Machine Learning or CIS 435 Practical Data Science Using Machine Learning.

 MSDS 451-DL Financial Machine Learning